 The blues didn’t last for long as I am a very happy, positive person so I managed to get out of the hotel quite a lot.
 This did not prove to be such a good thing because when it was time for me to head home back to NZ, I actually needed to arrange freight for all the excess luggage I had managed to acquire on my outings “shopping trips”.
 The shopping is out of this world.

 I love the reactions of others more than anything and I know that Jacqui herself was gob smacked when she saw me.
-I won’t say the word she said but it started with F#$@@@ and ended with beautiful.
+She said I looked beautiful.
 I am so pleased with how I look and I feel great!